kphongagsorn/windows-undocumented-apis/README.md

 # Using Undocumented Windows APIs and DLL Injection in C#
 Brown bag presentation I made

-Please refer to [this pdf](https://github.com/kphongagsorn/windows_api/blob/master/Windows_Exploitation_using_Windows_API%E2%80%99s.pdf) to view the presentation
+Please refer to [this pdf](https://github.com/kphongagsorn/windows_api/blob/master/Windows_Exploitation_using_Windows_API%E2%80%99s.pdf) for the presentation

 ## Using Undocumented Window's APIs